hhzl/Cuis-Multilingual-TextConversion/README.md

 The Strings in Cuis are still ByteStrings (8 bit characters) after loading this Add-On.
 Unicode characters are shown as HTML number entities in case they do not fall in the supported set of characters in Cuis.

+Because of the Cuis change set 4.1-1590 the development of this package is put on hold for the moment.
+It may be later resumed because of the need for an UTF8TextConverter class for compatibiliy reasons.

 ### Cuis change set 4.1-1590